-Donor and host embryos were dechorionated with forceps under a dissection stereomicroscope and transferred into a glass plate with 0.3× Ringer's Buffer.
-Approximately 25-50 cells were taken from a dechorionated donor embryo(s) at sphere stage (4 hpf) and transplanted into the animal pole of a dechorionated host at the same stage using a beveled borosilicate needle with a 35 μm inner diameter attached to a syringe system.
-In single donor transplantation experiments, the donor embryo was injected with mRNAs and/or morpholinos described in the main text and wild-type or MZ tdgfl embryos were used as hosts.
-In double donor transplantation experiments, the endoderm donor embryo was injected with 2 pg acvr1ba mRNA, control ectoderm donor embryo was injected with 2 ng sox32 morpholino, and wild-type embryos were used as the host.
+Donor and host embryos were dechorionated with forceps under a dissection stereomicroscope and transferred into a glass plate with 0.3x Ringer's Buffer.
+25~50 cells were taken from a dechorionated donor embryo(s) at sphere stage (4 hpf) and transplanted into the animal pole of a dechorionated host at the same stage using a bevelled borosilicate needle with a 35 μm inner diameter attached to a syringe system.
+In single donor transplantation experiments, the donor embryo was injected with mRNAs and/or morpholinos described in the main text and wild-type or MZ tdgf1 embryos were used as hosts.
+In double donor transplantation experiments, the endoderm donor embryo was injected with 2pg acvr1ba mRNA, control ectoderm donor embryo was injected with 2ng sox32 morpholino, and wild-type embryos were used as the host.
 Dextran dyes were used to differentiate donor versus host cells.
-H1-Alexa Fluor 488 conjugate was used to label the nucleus for single-cell tracking.
-After transplantation, embryos were either immediately mounted for microscopy or maintained in 0.3× Ringer's Buffer at 28-31°C for further analysis.
+H1 - Alexa Fluor 488 conjugate was used label the nucleus for single cell tracking.
+After transplantation, embryos were either immediately mounted for microscopy or maintained in 0.3x Ringer's Buffer at 28-31°C for further analysis.